 The majority of the Company's long-term debt bears interest at variable rates.
-Accordingly, the Company's net income is affected by changes in interest rates.
-Assuming the average level of borrowings at variable rates and a two hundred basis point change in the 2023 average interest rate under these borrowings, the Company's 2023 interest expense would have changed by approximately \$7.0 million.
+However, as discussed below in Note 13.
+Long-Term Debt, effective August 30, 2024, the Company put in place an interest rate swap that converted the variable interest rate on the Term Facility to a fixed rate of 3.7855% plus an interest margin percentage for the full amount of the outstanding long-term debt for three years.
+Accordingly, the Company's net income was affected by changes in interest rates for part of 2024.
+Assuming the average level of borrowings at variable rates and a two hundred basis point change in the 2024 average interest rate under these borrowings, the Company's 2024 interest expense would have changed by approximately \$5.6 million.
 In the event of an adverse change in interest rates, management could take actions to mitigate its exposure.
 Further, this analysis does not consider the effects of the change in the level of overall economic activity that could exist in such an environment.
 However, challenges affecting the banking industry and credit markets in general can potentially cause changes to credit availability and cost of borrowing, which creates a level of uncertainty.